-Staff training includes Resident Rights and topics of dignity and respect at hire and annually.
+Basic cable is available in the Great Room.
+Staff training includes Resident Rights and topics of dignity and respect.

 The resident handbook reflects care and medications are given in private.
-Medications give in med room or private room.

 Observed the staff knocking on the door before entering the room.